 Ivan uses another cut of pork that you can stir fry, making his version a little quicker.
 Go that route if you want to, but my mother brought some beautiful pork cheeks from our butcher and I immediately had the idea to adapt Ivan’s recipe to make it fit those cheeks.
 Stews are just my thing.
-Little work and than patiently waiting while the oven does its magic transforming simple, cheap ingredients into feast.
+Little work and then patiently waiting while the oven does its magic, transforming simple, cheap ingredients into a feast.

 Most of us know pork cheeks only when they are still covered in their natural fatty coat.
 That way they are usually used to make bacon-like products like “guanciale” and “Göderl”.
 By the way, don’t you dare to use bacon or pancetta for pasta carbonara, only guanciale will do for Italians!
 Anyways, once the fat coat is removed, a small, tender, surprisingly lean piece of meat is the result.
 If you can’t find it, talk to your butcher to find an alternative.
 You just need a relatively lean stewing meat, I’m sure he can help you (pork shoulder should be fine).

 Don’t add any salt to this dish when cooking, the soy sauce is already salty enough!
 In typical Japanese fashion, there aren’t any additional spices, giving the meat, mushrooms, ginger and soy sauce all the room they deserve.
 I couldn’t resist to add a little white pepper, but it is definitely not needed.